bryan-zake/random_walk/README.md

 # RANDOM WALK

-A simple set of scripts and libraries for performing random walks in Python 3 with numpy and matplotlib.
+A simple set of scripts for performing random walks in Python 3 with numpy and matplotlib.

 ## Usage
 python3 main.py -h